cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 <BR><BR>

-* The `+Ad v` provides a drop-down.
+* The `+Add v` gives us a drop-down.
 Select `Marketplace`.
-This is where we can get Ubuntu Linux VM images at not cost.
+This is where we can get Ubuntu Linux VM images at no cost.

 <BR><BR>